TheSpeedX/TG-Bridger/README.md

 ### How To Use

 - Get your Telegram API ID, API HASH from [Telegram](https://my.telegram.org/apps).
-- Paste API ID and HASH in `.env` file
+- Paste API ID, HASH and Phone Number in `.env` file
 - Install requirements by `pip install -r requirements.txt`
 - Then Build a config file running `python config.py`
 - Finally, run Code by `python bot.py`